Michel Lotito

-Entertainment
+Career

-Michel Lotito began eating unusual material at 9 years of age, and he performed publicly beginning in 1966, around the age of 16.
-He had an eating disorder known as pica, which is a psychological disorder characterised by an appetite for substances that are largely non-nutritive.
+Michel Lotito began eating unusual material at 16 years of age, and he performed publicly beginning in 1966, around the age of 16.
+He had an eating disorder known as pica, a psychological disorder characterised by an appetite for substances that are largely non-nutritive.
 Doctors determined that Lotito also had a thick lining in his stomach and intestines which allowed his consumption of sharp metal without suffering injury.
 Lotito also had digestive juices that were unusually powerful, meaning that he could digest the unusual materials.
-However, it also meant that soft foods, such as bananas and hard-boiled eggs, made him sick.
+Soft foods, such as bananas, gave him heartburn, specifically when he had metal in his stomach.